Probate Q&A Series

 Detailed Answer

-Under North Carolina law, when you sign a renunciation to serve as personal representative (often called estate administrator), you give up your right to appointment permanently.
+Under North Carolina law, when you sign a renunciation to serve as personal representative (often called estate administrator), you give up your right to appointment.
 General Statute § 28A-6-4 states that a renunciation must be in writing and acknowledged before an official.
-Once filed with the clerk of superior court, a renunciation becomes binding and irrevocable.
-You cannot later withdraw it or accept the role of administrator.
+Once filed with the clerk of superior court, a renunciation is generally treated as binding.
+You generally cannot later withdraw it or accept the role of administrator as a matter of priority.

 If the appointed administrator can’t serve—for example, due to illness, incapacity or death—the clerk will declare a vacancy in the office.
-North Carolina law then looks to the list of qualified persons in order of priority under General Statute § 28A-6-2(d), which starts with the surviving spouse, then children, and so on.
-Because you validly renounced, the court will skip over you in that list.
+North Carolina law then looks to the list of qualified persons in order of priority under General Statute § 28A-6-2, which includes the surviving spouse, next of kin, and others.
+Because you validly renounced, the court may pass over you in that list.

-To fill the vacancy, an interested person must file a petition for appointment of a successor personal representative.
-The clerk will appoint the highest-priority qualified person who has not renounced.
+To fill the vacancy, an interested person may apply for appointment of a successor personal representative.
+The clerk will appoint a qualified person in accordance with the applicable priority rules and the clerk’s authority under the statute.
 If a renunciation was defective—if it wasn’t in proper form or lacked required acknowledgment—you may have grounds to challenge its validity.
 In that situation, you should discuss the issue with qualified counsel as soon as possible.

 Key North Carolina statutes: